Eviction to Empowerment discusses lasting impact of student space campaigns at SFU

 Haddad also spoke on how Jama advocated for Black counsellors on campus.
 She cited that Jama said, “I didn’t come here to be an organizer, I was just a student fighting for my space.”

-The campaigns for space coincided with other progressive movements and campaigns, like Tuition Freeze Now, research assistants unionizing, and the impeachment of a Board member.
+The campaigns for space coincided with the rise of other progressive movements and campaigns, like Tuition Freeze Now, research assistants unionizing, and the impeachment of a Board member.
 There was a realization that “we need to do things ourselves if anything is going to get done here,” Jama said.
 “People were outraged.”

 Haddad, commended “folks like Balqees” for inspiring her, and helping to make so many changes happen.